-DENVER -- A Denver resident has filed suit against The Medical Center of Aurora, alleging the hospital denied him access to a patient, and that a guard physically assaulted him.
+DENVER -- A Denver resident has filed suit against The Medical Center of Aurora, alleging the hospital denied the victim access to a patient, and that a guard physically assaulted him.

 The complaint alleges both the attack and denial of access were motivated by gender identity discrimination.